ig3/anki-limitnew/README.md

 This parameter may be set to an integer.

-The totalOverdueMax is the number of overdue cards beyond which the new card limit will be reduced to 0.
+If enableTotalLimits is true, this is the number of overdue cards beyond which the new card limit will be reduced to totalMinimumNew.

 Recommendation: Set totalOverdueMax low.
 You will only have overdue cards if you fail to study all scheduled reviews.
 This is a strong indicator that you are overloaded, in which case adding more new cards will not be helpful.

+### totalMinimumNew - default 1

+This parameter may be set to an integer.

+If enableTotalLimits is true, this is the minimum that new cards will be reduced to based on total workload and overdue cards.

+Recommendation: Set this to the number of new cards you want to see every day, regardless of your overall workload.
+It should be low enough that even when you are seriously overloaded, you will be able to recover reasonably quickly.

 ### defaultDeckWorkloadLimit - default 200

 This parameter may be set to an integer.

-If enableDeckLimits is set to true, then this parameter sets the default value of the option group Workload Limit parameter.
+If enableDeckLimits is true, this is the default value of the option group Workload Limit parameter.

 ### defaultDeckWorkloadMax - default 250

 This parameter may be set to an integer.

-If enableDeckLimits is set to true, then this parameter sets the default value of the option group Workload Max parameter.
+If enableDeckLimits is true, this is the default value of the option group Workload Max parameter.

 ### defaultDeckOverdueMax - default 20

 This parameter may be set to an intenger.

-If enableDeckLimits is set to true, then this parameter sets the default value of the option group Overdue Max parameter.
+If enableDeckLimits is true, this is the default value of the option group Overdue Max parameter.

+### defaultDeckMinimumNew - default 1

+This parameter may be set to an integer.

+If enableDeckLimits is true, this is the default value of the option group Minimum New parameter.

 ## Per-Deck Limits

-If `enableDeckLimits` is set to true, then deck options will include three new parameters: `Workload Limit`, `Workload Max` and `Overdue Max`.
+If `enableDeckLimits` is set to true, then deck options will include three new parameters: `Workload Limit`, `Workload Max`, `Overdue Max` and `Minimum New`.
 These values will not appear in the add-on configuration file.
 They only appear in the deck options.
 They work the same as the corresponding `total` parameters in the add-on configuration, except the workload and overdue cards are for the partucular deck.
 However, if you have nested decks, then the number for the parent deck include those of the sub-decks.

 ## Custom Study - increase today's new card limit